 - Establish long-term monitoring transect (habitat measurement line) at Armours Beach to monitor eelgrass health

-- Begin work on a Harbour User Guide aimed at visitors and residents
+- Develop a Harbour User Guide aimed at visitors and residents

-- Create Healthy Harbour Display at Marine Education Centre
+- Create/expand Healthy Harbour Display at Marine Education Centre

 - Develop Canadian Association for Underwater Science (CAUS) diving program.
 As at October 2020, certification has been achieved and the NSMEC is investigating the funding and insurance required to train divers to help with citizen science.